Were you injured in an accident that was not your fault?

 Yes.
 In reality, various other factors can affect whether a successful compensation claim will be possible, such as the circumstances of your injury or whether a minor was injured.

-We can give you a definitive answer over the phone.
+We can give you a clearer answer over the phone.
 Speak to an injury solicitor now on 0800 612 7456.
 Alternatively, find out if you have a claim with our Online Claim Checker:

 The amount of money you could claim for your injury will depend on: